Thyroid Surgery

 Scar, 2 weeks after the right thyroid lobectomy (removal of the right side of the thyroid gland) for follicular adenoma that was measuring 4.5 x 2.1 x 3.1 cm (almost 2 inches in size), the scar is less than 2 inches

-Scar, 2 weeks after a total thyroidectomy for small Papillary Thyroid Carcinoma (multifocal micropapillary thyroid carcinoma) in one lobe and follicular adenoma in another lobe.
+Scar, 2 weeks after a total thyroidectomy for a small Papillary Thyroid Carcinoma (multifocal micropapillary thyroid carcinoma) in one lobe and a follicular adenoma in another lobe.

 Scar, 2 weeks after a total thyroidectomy.